ARM-software/embedded-development-services-client-utils/CONTRIBUTING.md

 5. Push to your fork.
 6. Submit a pull request.

 We will review the proposed change as soon as we can and, if needed, give feedback.
-Please bear in mind that the framework is complex and cover a large number of use cases.
+Please bear in mind that the project is complex and covers a large number of use cases.
 This means we may ask for changes not only to ensure that the proposed change meets our quality criteria, but also to make sure the that the change is generally useful and doesn't impact other uses cases or maintainability.

 ### News Files

 News files serve a different purpose to commit messages, which are generally written to inform developers of the project.
-News files will form part of the release notes so should be written to target the consumer of the package or framework.
+News files will form part of the release notes so should be written to target the consumer of the package.

 - At least, one news file should be added for each Merge/Pull request to the directory `/changes`.
 - The text of the file should be a single line describing the change and/or impact to the user.